-Henderson High Income’s (HHI‘s) dividend income proved relatively resilient in the face of the COVID-19 pandemic.
-Because of the widespread dividend cuts that afflicted the UK market, HHI will likely dip into its revenue reserves to maintain its dividend this year and perhaps next.
-However, having avoided the worst of the crisis, HHI manager David Smith sees little danger of these being exhausted.
+Henderson High Income’s (HHI‘s) dividend income proved relatively resilient in the face of COVID-19.
+Its manager says that it will likely dip into its revenue reserves to maintain its dividend this year and perhaps next, but having avoided the worst of the crisis, HHI manager David Smith sees little danger of these being exhausted.

-HHI is trading on a dividend yield close to 7%.
-This could prove an attractive entry point.
+HHI is trading on a yield close to 7%.
+The manager believes that this could prove an attractive entry point.
 On previous occasions where the trust has traded at similar yield levels, it has delivered high returns subsequently.
 In that regard, it helps that the UK market is entering what could be a global synchronised economic recovery on a much lower valuation than other developed market peers.
-More clarity on Brexit could be the final hurdle to clear for a turning point in its fortunes.
+The manager suggests that more clarity on Brexit could be the final hurdle to clear for a turning point in the UK market’s fortunes.

 High income from diverse UK equity income portfolio

 HHI invests in a prudently diversified selection of both well-known and smaller companies to provide investors with a high income stream while also maintaining the prospect of capital growth.
-Gearing (borrowing) is used to enhance income returns, and also to achieve capital growth over time.
-A portion of this gearing is usually invested in fixed interest securities, which helps dampen the overall volatility of the trust’s returns.
+Gearing is used to enhance income returns, and also to achieve capital growth over time.
+A portion of gearing is usually invested in fixed interest securities, which helps dampen the overall volatility of the trust.

-Henderson High Income Trust (HHI) invests in a prudently diversified selection of both well-known and smaller companies, to provide investors with a high-income stream, while also maintaining the prospect of capital growth.
+Henderson High Income Trust (HHI) aims to invest in a prudently diversified selection of both well-known and smaller companies, to provide investors with a high-income stream, while also maintaining the prospect of capital growth.

 Gearing is used to enhance income returns, and also to help achieve capital growth over time.
 A portion of gearing is usually invested in fixed interest securities.

-Henderson Investment Funds Limited is the company’s Alternative Investment Fund Manager (AIFM) and it delegates investment management services to Henderson Global Investors (both are subsidiaries of Janus Henderson Group Plc).
+Henderson Investment Funds Limited is the company’s AIFM and it delegates investment management services to Henderson Global Investors (both are subsidiaries of Janus Henderson Group Plc).
 The lead fund manager assigned to the trust is David Smith.
 He was made co-manager of the trust in 2014 and has been sole manager since 2015.

-HHI benchmarks itself, for performance measurement purposes, against a blend of 80% of the FTSE All-Share Index return (representing UK equities) and 20% of the ICE Bank of America Merrill Lynch Sterling Non-Gilts Index (representing UK bonds).
+HHI benchmarks itself, for performance measurement purposes, against a blend of 80% of the FTSE All-Share Index return and 20% of the ICE Bank of America Merrill Lynch Sterling Non-Gilts Index.
 For the purposes of this note, we have replaced the All-Share with the MSCI UK Index.

 HHI’s revenue account was relatively robust

 Link UK Dividend Monitor estimates that dividend income for the UK market in aggregate will be down 40% in 2020 due to the significant number of dividend cuts or suspensions.
 By comparison, HHI’s income has proved relatively resilient.
-It is likely to do much better than the market average – with the manager estimating a fall in revenue of only about 15 to 20%.
+The manager believes that it is likely to do much better than the market average – he is estimating a fall in revenue of only about 15 to 20%.

 Despite the better relative income performance, HHI has had to use some revenue reserves this year to maintain its dividend, and David thinks it may have to do the same next year, but it has reserves sufficient to cover 65%–70% of a year’s dividend going forward, which should be more than sufficient.